Boy who doctors said wouldn’t survive prepares for 4th birthday

 “So I went in there and watched three, four adults hold down every one of his limbs and him screaming,” McCardle said.

 “They gave us no hope at all.
-When they first took those I think CT scans and stuff and MRIs that showed his brain, they, it was so grim a picture that they painted because they said you know this is, brain matter is white and his scans were pretty much black all in the middle.
+When they first took those I think CT scans and stuff and MRIs that showed his brain … it was so grim a picture that they painted because they said ‘you know … brain matter is white,’ and his scans were pretty much black all in the middle.
 They were only white towards the outer edges.
 It didn’t even resemble a normal CT scan of a brain.
-It was so horrible and he said I don’t think he can come back from this.”Rebekah McCardle
+It was so horrible and they said I don’t think he can come back from this,” McCardle said.

 But Tripp had a praying family.

-After prayer she was able to speak to doctors again with a sense of peace.
+After praying she was able to speak to doctors again with a sense of peace.

-“I was just calm as could be, we talked and everybody literally thought I had lost my mind but I had felt such a feeling of peace like a blanket of peace.
-God says ‘I’m handling it,’” McCardle said.
+“I was just calm as could be, we talked and everybody literally thought I had lost my mind but I had felt such a peace like a blanket of peace.
+God saying ‘I’m handling it,’” McCardle said.

-Rebekah McCardle reached out to WRBL this week to share an update with us about Tripp.
-This child who was not supposed to survive will turn four years old on July 21.
-He’s 42 inches tall.
+Rebekah McCardle reached out to WRBL this week to share an update about Tripp.
+This child who was not supposed to survive will turn 4 years old on July 21.
+He’s now 42 inches tall.

 “Having a disabled child like him is like you’re going through the grieving process.
 It’s the cycle of grief over and over, it never stops because we’re grieving the child that used to be.”

-Today when she looks at her son she’s thankful for the batting of each eyelid and every breath he takes.
+Today, when Rebekah looks at her son, she’s thankful for the batting of each eyelid and every breath he takes.

 For local and breaking news, weather alerts, video and more, download the FREE WOWK 13 News App from the Apple App Store or the Google Play Store.